Karen Hodgson MA(Ed) UKCP

 Where do I work from?

-I primarily work from a consulting room based in Eccleston, Chorley.
+I primarily work from a dedicated consulting room in my home based in Eccleston, Chorley.
 The room has a warm ambiance, is airy with lots of natural light.
 It has easy access upon entry.

 I do not offer home visits.